the-fsharp-mirror/the-fsharp-mirror.github.io/_posts/2017/2017-09-17-two-months-reports.md

    offers free tickets to F# conferences and other events for members from underrepresented minorities.
    Thanks to Kit Eason ([@kitlovesfsharp](https://twitter.com/kitlovesfsharp)) who initiated this.

- * [**F# Mentorship (round 2)**](http://fsharp.org/mentorship/) - The F# Software foundation organised second round of the mentorship programme which pairs students with mentors and provides a great way to learn more about F# by meeting regularly for 8 weeks.
-Thanks to Gien Verschatse ([@selketjah](http://twitter.com/selketjah) for getting the round two started.
+ * [**F# Mentorship (round 3)**](http://fsharp.org/mentorship/) - The F# Software foundation organised third round of the mentorship programme which pairs students with mentors and provides a great way to learn more about F# by meeting regularly for 8 weeks.
+Thanks to Gien Verschatse ([@selketjah](http://twitter.com/selketjah) for getting the round three started.
 This is happening now, but keep an eye on [@fsharporg](https://twitter.com/fsharporg) for future rounds!

  * [**Open meeting agenda**](https://github.com/fsharp/fssf-ask-the-board) - The open meeting agenda